anayanapalli/anayanapalli.github.io/src/content/posts/notes-on-management.md

 ---

-**A manager’s output is the output of the team**
+**A manager’s output is the output of his team**

 Management is not about producing work directly.
 It is about shaping the conditions under which work happens.

-Because of that, the most honest signal of managerial effectiveness is the team itself.
+Because of that, the most honest signal of managerial effectiveness is the performance of the team itself.

 If the team is consistently performing well, it usually reflects clarity, structure, and good judgment.

-If performance is inconsistent or degrading over time, it is rarely just an individual issue.
+If performance is inconsistent or degrading over time.
 It often points to something systemic in direction or management.

 ---